jomaway/typst-teacher-templates/ttt-utils/lib/assignments.typ

   end-assignment
 }

-/// Add a question and some metadata to your document.
+// Add a question and some metadata to your document.
-///
+//
-/// This function will just render the given body and store the points as metadata inside the document.
+// This function will just render the given body and store the points as metadata inside the document.
-/// You mostly want to use the higher level `question` function.
+// You mostly want to use the higher level `question` function.
-///
+//
+// -> content
+#let _question(
-/// - body (content): the content to be displayed for this assignment
+  // the content to be displayed for this assignment
+  // -> content
+  body,
-/// - points (int): the given points for a correct answer of this question.
+  // the given points for a correct answer of this question.
 Will be stored as metadata.
-/// -> content
+  // -> int
+  points: none
-#let _question(body, points: none) = {
+) = {
   if points != none {
     assert.eq(type(points), int, message: "expected points argument to be an integer, found " + str(type(points))) }